 Imagine “browse nodes” as a tree.
 Every subcategory signifies a branch and ends to a point where you can’t select anything further (think of them as a leaf).

-Ensuring that you are in the correct node helps customers to locate your products with little efforts–just by filtering.
+Ensuring that you are in the correct node helps customers to locate your products with little effort–just by filtering.
 So, this means that you are less likely to lose potential buyers even if they use a slightly different search term or keyword.

-Amazon Seller Central stresses on the importance of using BTG and is a recommended approach before you think of making product listings live.
-Their guides not only help you categorize or organize your products correctly but also give you unique keywords to use them on your listings.
+Amazon Seller Central stresses the importance of using BTG and is a recommended approach before you think of making product listings live.
+Their guides not only help you categorize or organize your products correctly but also give you unique keywords to use on your listings.
 These are deeply connected with a particular browse path on Amazon.

 Pre-launch: Getting your items on Amazon Marketplace

 So, how do you get to upload your product listings on Amazon?
 Well, the way is via CSV files.
 Here’s what you need to do: